jeffh/YACS/README.md

     python manage.py migrate
     ```

 4. Next we need to get some data.
-Run these commands to import the course data from RPI
+Run these commands to import and setup the data for use.
    (These will take awhile).

     ```
-    python manage.py import_course_data
+    python manage.py import_course_data   # imports from RPI SIS
-    python manage.py import_catalog_data
+    python manage.py import_catalog_data  # imports from RPI course catalog
+    python manage.py create_section_cache # creates cache for generating schedules
     ```

 5. Check it out by running the dev server `python manage.py runserver` and pointing your